Medically reviewed by Drugs.com. Last updated on Sep 1, 2023.

-This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash, itching, shortness of breath, swelling of the face, tongue, and throat, trouble with breathing, or chest pain after you receive the medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a rash, itching, swelling of the face, tongue, and throat, trouble with breathing, or chest pain after you receive the medicine.

 You may have some skin redness, rash, itching, or swelling at the injection site.
 If this irritation is severe or does not go away, call your doctor.
 Do not inject insulin detemir into a skin area that is red, swollen, or itchy.

-Symptoms of low blood sugar include: anxiety, behavior change similar to being drunk, blurred vision, cold sweats, confusion, difficulty in thinking, dizziness or lightheadedness, drowsiness, excessive hunger, fast heartbeat, headache, irritability or abnormal behavior, nervousness, nightmares, restless sleep, shakiness, slurred speech, and tingling in the hands, feet, lips, or tongue.
+- Symptoms of low blood sugar include anxiety, behavior change similar to being drunk, blurred vision, cold sweats, confusion, cool, pale skin, difficulty with thinking, drowsiness, excessive hunger, fast heartbeat, headache (continuing), nausea, nervousness, nightmares, restless sleep, shakiness, slurred speech, or unusual tiredness or weakness.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.